Last Updated: Nov 24, 2021

 There’s nothing bad about Newsguy except the dated nature of their plans and their site and, for us, that’s enough to leave them out of the running for our recommendation.
 You can get more value for your money with any of our preferred providers.
 You’ll also get better information about the company, better contact options and more from any of our preferred vendors.
 The web access feature that Newsguy offers is nice, but it’s also an offering that our preferred providers do a bit better, in our opinion, and for a better price.

 Our final recommendation is to look elsewhere.
-USENET has been around for a long time, but that’s no reason to not have cutting-edge service.
-Live support, included newsreaders, cheap access and more are all available from our best providers and we recommend that you look to any of them for superior service.
+You can check out our list of the USENET has been around for a long time, but that’s no reason to not have cutting-edge service.
+Live support, included newsreaders, cheap access and more are all available from our best Usenet service providers and we recommend that you look to any of them for superior service.

 Altenatives To Newsguy